Adam Jahn: Early and collegiate

-Adam played his youth club soccer at the Davis Legacy Soccer Club from 2000 through 2008.
+Jahn played his youth club soccer at the Davis Legacy Soccer Club from 2000 through 2008.

 San Jose Earthquakes

 Jahn was selected as the 15th pick in the 2013 MLS Supplemental Draft by his local team, the San Jose Earthquakes, on January 22, 2013.
 On March 3, 2013, Jahn made his debut for the Earthquakes at Buck Shaw Stadium in the opening game of the season by coming on as a substitute in the 83rd minute for Ty Harden.
 San Jose lost the match 2–0 against Real Salt Lake.
 He scored his first professional goal in his next game against the New York Red Bulls.
 The goal came in the form of a right-footed volley off a far-post cross from Sam Cronin in the 83rd minute to tie the game.
 On a subsequent play, he headed the ball into the hand of Roy Miller, setting up the winning penalty kick by Chris Wondolowski to complete a 2–1 comeback victory.